-Constant for Diverton's full time Developing to the Court Translation Constant and anti- Support for Piya Tan's full time Buddhist work (especially the Sutta Translation & related projects).
-Sponsor the Minding Centre monthly rental (\$2200) & maintenance cost, etc. Help with the Dharmafarer website (http://dharmafarer.org) through your expertise and time.
-Introduce people to the the Minding Centre and advertise our activities to your friends, etc. Donate to cost of computer peripherals and printing , especially laser printer toner and A4 copy paper.
-Sponsor purchases of Buddhist scriptures , books and materials (for the Sutta Translation library).
-Contribute to the Sutta publication fund (for printing costs of study notes and SD books, etc).
-Encourage relatives and friends to offer dana together for merit of happy togetherness.
-After making such offerings or acts of merit, make this Dharmafarer aspiration :
+ow you can help Support for Piya Tan's full time Buddhist work (especially the Sutta Translation & related projects) Sponsor the Minding Centre monthly rental (\$2200) & maintenance cost, etc Help with the Dharmafarer website (http://dharmafarer.org) through your expertise and time Introduce people to the the Minding Centre and advertise our activities to your friends, etc Donate to cost of computer peripherals and printing, especially laser printer toner and A4 copy paper Sponsor purchases of Buddhist scriptures , books and materials (for the Sutta Translation library) Contribute to the Sutta publication fund (for printing costs of study notes and SD books, etc) Encourage relatives and friends to offer dana together for merit of happy togetherness After making such offerings or acts of merit, make this Dharmafarer aspiration : May this merit bring my mind peace and wisdom.

-May this merit bring my mind peace and wisdom.
 May I enter the path of streamwinning in this life itself.